 In my work I use pigment ink printing technology, which is very stable in terms of lightfastness.
 Properly exhibited and stored prints can last couple centuries.

-The printing process is carried out under my severe eye and strict supervision.
+The printing process is carried out under my severe and strict supervision.

-I mostly use alluminium frames but all the profiles can be chosen individually, including wooden as well as mounting (passe-partout) in various colours (not only white).
+I mostly use alluminium frames but all the profiles can be chosen individually, including wooden as well as mat boards (passe-partout) in various colours (not only white).

 Each photograph is signed and there is an authenticity certificate given along with detailed info describing: